-The Federal Highway Administration (FHWA) Center for Local-Aid Support recently established a national Tribal Technical Assistance Program (TTAP) as a one-stop transportation resource for tribal communities across the country.
-Set to launch in March, the TTAP Center provides comprehensive transportation training and technical assistance to tribal communities, building skills and expertise to ensure the safety and maintenance of tribal roads.
+The Federal Highway Administration (FHWA) Center for Local-Aid Support recently established the Tribal Technical Assistance Program (TTAP) as a 2-year pilot project to provide transportation resources for tribal communities across the country.
+The TTAP Center provides comprehensive transportation training and technical assistance to tribal communities, building skills and expertise to ensure the safety and maintenance of tribal roads.

 With administrative headquarters located at the University of Virginia in Charlottesville, Virginia, the program has established five Virtual Centers of Excellence (VCoE), each focused on one of five critical transportation topic areas:

 - Planning and Procurement